 The National Association of Secondary School Principals (NASSP) officially established NHS in 1921.
 Though many local and regional honor societies existed prior to 1921, no nationwide organization had been founded.
 Under the leadership of Dr. Edward Rynearson, principal of the Fifth Avenue High School in Pittsburgh, the organization grew from the original Alpha Chapter at the Fifth Avenue School to more than 1,000 chapters by 1930.
 Equipped with a constitution, an emblem and motto, and a group of dedicated principals as coordinators, the new NHS organization quickly developed into one of the country's leading educational groups.

 Four main purposes have guided chapters of NHS from the beginning: to create enthusiasm for scholarship; to stimulate a desire to render service; to promote leadership; and to develop character in the students of secondary schools.
 These purposes also translate into the criteria used for membership selection in each local chapter.

 Parent and Sister Organizations

-For additional information about NASSP and the additional Honor Societies sponsored by the association, please visit www.nassp.org, www.njhs.us, and www.nehs.org.
+For additional information about NASSP and the additional student programs sponsored by the association, please visit www.nassp.org, www.njhs.us, www.nehs.org, and www.nasc.us.